XHEWA-FM

-XHEWA-FM/XEWA-AM are commercial radio stations in San Luis Potosí City, San Luis Potosí, Mexico.
+XHEWA-FM/XEWA-AM are commercial radio stations in San Luis Potosí, San Luis Potosí, Mexico.
 XEWA broadcasts on 540 AM and is a Class A station.
 Its transmitter is in Soledad de Graciano Sánchez.
 XEWA is one of the highest powered radio stations in North America, broadcasting at 150,000 watts, using a directional antenna by day and a non-directional antenna at night.
 540 AM is a Mexican and Canadian clear-channel frequency.

 XHEWA broadcasts on 103.9 FM, with an effective radiated power (ERP) of 25,000 watts.
 Its tower is also in Soledad de Graciano Sánchez.
 The two stations are owned by Radiópolis.
 They carry a Top 40 (CHR) radio format, playing both Spanish and English language hits, known as "Los 40."